 ICS 11.040.30

+Surgical Instruments Sectional Committee MHD 01

 FOREWORD

-This Indian Standard was adopted by the Bureau of Indian Standards after the draft finalized by the Surgical Instruments Sectional Committee MHD 01 and approved by the Medical Equipment and Hospital Planning Division Council.
+This Indian Standard was adopted by the Bureau of Indian Standards after the draft finalized by the Surgical Instruments Sectional Committee had been approved by the Medical Equipment and Hospital Planning Division Council.

 This standard was originally published in 1987 as IS 3759 : 1987 ‘Specification for blades, skin grafting’.
 This revision has been taken up in order to align the cross-references to the latest standards.